WSBK-TV: Newscasts

 As WIHS-TV, the station had a small news operation, featuring former WBZ-TV anchor Victor Best.
 After becoming WSBK-TV, the station considered producing a local, in-house 10 p.m. newscast in the 1970s.
 However, Storer received indications that such a venture would get low ratings and lose money, leading it to conclude that there was no market for a local 10 p.m. newscast in Boston.
 As a result, unlike most top-rated independents in markets of its size, channel 38 never had a news department in its incarnation as WSBK.

-In 1980, WSBK did begin running a nationally syndicated newscast for independent stations, Independent Network News, which was produced by New York City's WPIX and distributed by its owner Tribune Broadcasting.
+In 1980, WSBK did begin running a nationally syndicated newscast for independent stations, Independent Network News (INN), which was produced by New York City's WPIX and distributed by its owner Tribune Broadcasting.
 INN did not do well in Boston; part of the reason for the low ratings was that the newscast sometimes aired late due to Red Sox or Bruins games, putting it in direct competition with the 11 p.m. newscasts on WBZ-TV, WCVB-TV, and WNAC-TV/WNEV-TV.
 After 1984, it also faced competition from a local 10 p.m. newscast on WLVI-TV.
 In January 1986, the weeknight INN broadcasts moved to WLVI, airing after that station's 10 p.m. news—before INN was dropped by the station after one year (it was not acquired by another station in the Boston market).